 Pete Conrad, Dick Gordon and I are participating in the checkout of our Command and Service Modules at North American Rockwell Space Division in Downey, California.

-NASA built this device to simulate the experience of walking in the one-sixth gravity of the moon, by lifting five sixths of the combined weight of the astronaut, suit and backpack.
-Alan refers to the experience as his first space-age wedgie.
+NASA built this device to simulate the experience of walking in the one-sixth gravity of the moon, by lifting five sixths of the combined weight of an astronaut, suit and backpack.
+I am the first to try out the device, and as you can see from the expression on my face, I become the first astronaut to experience a space-age wedgie.

-Pete Conrad and Alan Bean perform a simulated moonwalk in a lunarlike environment.
-They trained in locations that geologists believed would duplicate the surface they would encounter on the moon, such as volcanic areas of Iceland and Hawaii.
+Pete Conrad and I are performing a simulated moonwalk in a lunar surface-like environment.
+We trained in locations that geologists believe would be the closest replicas available on earth to the surfaces they thought we would encounter on the moon.
+To do this, we trained in several volcanic areas of the western United States, Hawaii and Iceland.

 Next: Apollo 12 Slideshow